OpenLLM-01/smolagents/README.md

 ## How strong are open models for agentic workflows?

-We've created `CodeAgent`instances with some leading models, and compared them on [this benchmark](https://huggingface.co/datasets/m-ric/agents_medium_benchmark_2) that gathers questions from a few different benchmarks to propose a varied blend of challenges.
+We've created `CodeAgent`instances with some leading models, and compared them on a benchmark that gathers questions to propose a varied blend of challenges.

 [Find the benchmarking code here](https://github.com/OpenLLM-01/smolagents/blob/main/examples/benchmark.ipynb) for more detail on the agentic setup used, and see a comparison of using LLMs code agents compared to vanilla (spoilers: code agents works better).